MCT-master/mct-master.github.io/_posts/2023-05-09-ahmetem-vocal-instrument-motion.md

 |     Left foot   lift/press                 |     Boolean control for clearing the loop                  |
 |     Right   foot lift/press                |     Boolean control for writing in the loop                |

-One of the key features of this system is its flexibility in motion and freedom to move in the room as desired.
-This allows for a wide range of musical expressions.

 The resultant stereo audio is routed to 6-speaker array forming a 225°-sphere suspended from the ceiling, with the user's sitting position being the center of the sphere.
-The following shows how the speaker is placed with the user.
+The following shows how the speakers are placed around the user.

 <figure style="float: none">
    <img